Management Info FAQs

 Rent is due on the 1st and late after the 5th.
 Payments are required to be made online and we do not accept cash.

 After the grace period there is a late fee of 5% on the 6th and $10.00 per day thereafter.
 Notices sent via text, phone, mail, and email on a daily basis.
 If 90% of the balance is not paid by the 15th it is recommended that we begin the eviction process.
-We handle the eviction process for a fee of $400.00 and there is no need to involve an attorney.
+We handle the eviction process for you and there is no need to involve an attorney.

 If your owner disbursement is not interrupted, the late fee will go to Beaufort Rentals.
 If the disbursement is delayed due to the tenant’s tardiness, the fee is split 50/50.